frnmst/fattura-elettronica-reader/docs/considerations.rst

 Digital signature
 ~~~~~~~~~~~~~~~~~

-Some websites say that digital signature of the *Fattura PA* is compulsory and
+Some websites say that digital signature of the *Fattura PA* is required and
 in other cases it is not.

 - https://www.agendadigitale.eu/documenti/fatturazione-elettronica/fattura-elettronica-e-firma-come-garantire-autenticita-dellorigine-e-integrita-del-contenuto/